 Method Railroad Retirement Board - Contact Information CALL 1-877-772-5772 Calls to this number are free.
 If you press "0," you may speak with an RRB representative from 9:00 am to 3:30 pm, Monday, Tuesday, Thursday, and Friday, and from 9:00 am to 12:00 pm on Wednesday.
-If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays.
-TTY 1-312-751-4701 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are not free.
-WEBSITE https://secure.rrb.gov/
+If you press "1", you may access the automated RRB HelpLine and recorded information 24 hours a day, including weekends and holidays. ТТҮ 1-312-751-4701Calls to this number are not free.This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+WEBSITE rrb.gov/